asteroidai/cookbook/README.md

 # Asteroid Cookbook

-- Recipes for AI agents that use Asteroid to be safe and reliable.
+Examples of Asteroid in action are coming soon.
+Please hold tight!

-- For more details on how to use Asteroid head to [Asteroid's documentation](https://docs.asteroid.ai/).
+For more details on how to use Asteroid head to [Asteroid's documentation](https://docs.asteroid.ai/).